rsanchezsaez/CardboardSDK-iOS/README.md

 `HEAD_TRACKER_MODE_CORE_MOTION`, or
 ` HEAD_TRACKER_MODE_CORE_MOTION_EKF`.

-### Issues
+### General Issues

-- Reading the Cardboard configuration from NFC has not been implemented, as there's no public NFC API available on iOS 8.
-Hopefully Apple will provide one on iOS 9 (only the iPhone 6/6+ or higher have NFC).
+- Reading the Cardboard configuration from NFC has not been implemented, as there's no public *NFC API* available on *iOS 8*.
+Hopefully Apple will provide one on *iOS 9* (only the *iPhone 6/6+* or higher have an NFC sensor).

 ### License & Contributors